Updated: Sep 28

 What I am trying to say is this:

-One of the characteristics of mankind.
+one of the characteristics of mankind.

-When man is enticed to sin and begins to listen to “another” voice, then he is carried away to a place outside of God's will for Him as Yahweh's created being.
+When man is enticed to sin and begins to listen to “another” voice, then he is carried away to a place outside of God's will for Him as Yah‘s created being.
 Man was created to hear the voice of their Creator.
 We are drawn away when we allow ourselves to listen to the voice of the enemy.
 When we keep listening to Satan, instead of the Creator, then Satan will drive us to a place of nakedness.
 A place where we can no longer feel God's presence.

-Sometimes we are driven to these “naked places” even when we have not committed a willful transgression of Yahweh's Word, instead, because we have fed our doubts, fears, or because we have allowed Satan to gradually steal from us our peace and joy, we wake up one day and find that we are hiding from God.
+Sometimes we are driven to these “naked places” even when we have not committed a willful transgression of His Word, instead, because we have fed our doubts, fears, or because we have allowed Satan to gradually steal from us our peace and joy, we wake up one day and find that we are hiding from God.
 We feel ashamed to stand in His presence.
 We feel as Adam and Eve did, naked.

 Sometimes we may arrive in this place because we have neglected our time alone with God in fasting, prayer, and the reading and studying of His Word.
 However we arrive in this “naked” state, we find ourselves there and it is not a “right place”, it is not where we should be.